Apres-Ski/Apres_Ski_BE/README.md

 **Find it with Après-Ski!**

-The web application geared towards snowsport entheusiests looking to find their post slopes *food & drinks* to round out a good day.
+The web application geared towards snowsport enthusiasts looking to find their post slopes *food & drinks* to round out a good day.
 <br>

 ---